 We can advise you on all the legal implications for the intended parents, surrogates or donors, including:

 - Surrogacy or co-parenting disputes

-Where there is an international element, either because the surrogate or donor is abroad, or you are a foreign national, you need to consider how to bring the child to the UK without delay, and what your rights as an intended parent are.
+Where there is an international element, either because the surrogate or donor is abroad, or you are a foreign national, you will need to consider how to bring the child to the UK without delay, and what your rights as an intended parent are.

 We can help you obtain the relevant orders in the UK to secure your legal status as the child’s parents.
 We can also help with arrangements for children who have been conceived by assisted reproduction where there is a dispute about their care or who they spend their time with.

 You may also need advice on your employment rights or changing your Will as a result of surrogacy arrangements, and we work with specialists across the firm to provide this assistance.